nortikin/sverchok/docs/nodes/number/formula3.rst

 - Constants from math module: pi, e;
 - Additional functions: abs, sign;
 - From mathutlis module: Vector, Matrix;
-- Python type conversions: tuple, list.
+- Python type conversions: tuple, list, dict.

 This restriction is for security reasons.
 However, Python's ecosystem does not guarantee that noone can call some unsafe operations by using some sort of language-level hacks.
 So, please be warned that usage of this node with JSON definition obtained from unknown or untrusted source can potentially harm your system or data.